Guide To Web Design For Beginners

 The ultimate aim of any website is to reach as many people as possible.
 To do this you need to appear as high up the search engine page rankings as possible.
 But as one of billions of websites out there, how do you ensure that your site is at the top of the search tables?

 It’s called search engine optimisation and, at its most basic, it’s about making sure your site is designed to include certain features that make it more visible to the algorithms that create search engine listings.
-This involves a combination of including the right key terms that people search for, producing engaging and interesting content, ensuring titles and tags are relevant and linking your site both internally and externally.
+This involves a combination of; including the right key terms that people search for, producing interesting content, ensuring titles and tags are relevant and linking your site both internally and externally.

 It may sound complicated but on the design platforms there are plug-ins that you can use to optimise your site, or you can enlist the help of a design specialist to make sure your site is working as hard as it can.